Gbignet/Gbignet.github.io/pages/layer3/about.md

 Fun fact: I make good salad dressing

 <p style="opacity: 0.05; transition: opacity 0.3s;" onmouseover="this.style.opacity='0'" onmouseout="this.textContent = ''">
-If I where to be a food, I would be an onion</p>
+No more layers can be found for now... its a work in progress ^^</p>

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}